aws/aws-cdk-rfcs/text/alpha-modules.md

    consuming.
 These breaking changes might include change to an already deployed infrastructure, e.g resource replacement, which users will be hesitant to accept.
 By separating to individual modules, we reduce the blast radius of every update.
-This was meticulously described in this [comment](https://github.com/aws/aws-cdk-rfcs/pull/279#discussion_r553846887):
+This was meticulously described in this PR [comment](https://github.com/aws/aws-cdk-rfcs/pull/279#discussion_r553846887):

 > **If we decide to break APIs between releases, then monopackaging is worse